leancodepl/corelibrary/docs/cqrs/pipeline/avoid_commiting_transactions_in_handlers.md

     }
 ```

-Consider the `CommitDatabaseTransactionMiddleware<TDbContext>` middleware, which is invoked by the `CommitTransaction<CoreDbContext>()` method.
-This middleware executes subsequent middlewares and then calls the `SaveChangesAsync` method on `CoreDbContext` to commit all changes within a single transaction.
+The code snippet above involves a `CommitDatabaseTransactionMiddleware<TDbContext>` middleware which is invoked by the `CommitTransaction<CoreDbContext>()` method.
+This middleware executes subsequent middlewares and then calls the `SaveChangesAsync(...)` method on `CoreDbContext` consolidating all changes made within the pipeline into a single transaction:

 ```csharp
 public class CommitDatabaseTransactionMiddleware<TDbContext>